Ivan G. Seidenberg

 Mr. Hurley received an A.B. in History, cum laude, from Princeton University.Close

-John Fischer serves as an advisor to several high-tech start-ups and has significant experience advising telecommunications clients.
+John Fischer has served as an advisor to several high-tech start-ups and has significant experience advising telecommunications clients.
 As Logica Consulting’s managing partner of Telecoms, Mr. Fischer directed a wide range of telecom industry projects in 16 different countries on behalf of major U.S., European, and Japanese companies.
 In addition to his tenure at that pan-European management consultancy, Mr. Fischer served as general counsel of LCC International, Inc., a global wireless communications engineering company.
-He has more than 30 years of legal, management, and transactional experience at both major corporations and emerging growth companies throughout the U.S. and abroad.
+He has more than 35 years of legal, management, and transactional experience at both major corporations and emerging growth companies throughout the U.S. and abroad.
 He has negotiated and closed acquisitions and related financings with a total value of more than $12 billion.

 Mr. Fischer holds a BA degree from Stanford University (Phi Beta Kappa) and JD and MBA degrees from the University of California at Los Angeles.Close